kasiliwachiye/Ogilvy/README.md

-# Future Earth Starter
+# Ogilvy Frontend

-A minimal React setup powered by Vite and TypeScript—just clone, install, and go!
+A minimal React + Vite + TypeScript setup for the Future Earth project—just clone, install, and go!

 ## 🚀 Prerequisites